inverno-io/inverno-mods/inverno-security/README.md

 Authenticator<LoginCredentials, Authentication> authenticator = ...

 authenticator
-    // Fail when an denied authentication is returned and propagate the underlying SecurityException .failOnDenied()
+    // Fail when a denied authentication is returned and propagate the underlying SecurityException .failOnDenied()
     // Only transform successful authentication
     .map(authentication -> {